Is Tilling Bad for Soil?

-Tilling your garden or farm field using a tractor or walk-behind tiller is the worst act you can perform in relation to the health of your soil.
+Iβm going to be frank, here: Yes!
+Tilling your garden or farm field using a tractor or walk-behind rototiller is one of the worst things you can do to your soil.
 Despite the still widespread act of tillage on large (and even small) conventional and organic farms across the United States, the topic of tillage and soil health has been extensively researched and proven to be detrimental for the future of our crop systems.

-I will ask you here to please do your own research β and I donβt mean Google Search (although you will find good sources if you know where to look).
+Side Note: I will ask you here to please do your own research β and I donβt mean Google Search (although you will find good sources if you know where to look).
 Please spend time reading books written by agronomists, biologists and practicing farmers that have real-life experience; along with scientific, peer-reviewed articles on the subject of no-till and regenerative agriculture.
 Here, Iβve compiled a list of my favorite Regenerative/No-Till Agriculture Books.
-Iβve read every book on that list, which has helped form my understanding of the information I provide in this blog post, along with 10 years of experience growing over 150 home gardens and over one dozen urban and rural vegetable and flower farms β in BOTH till and no-till settings.
+Iβve read every book on that list, which has helped form my understanding of the information I provide in this blog post, along with 13 years of experience growing over 150 home gardens and over one dozen urban and rural vegetable and my own-operated flower farms β in both tillage and no-till settings.
 Iβve seen it all.

 For those that do till their soil, this post may feel like a criticism or jab.
 Please rather consider it as a helpful, constructive suggestion from someone who has spent years of their life dedicated to growing no-till, regenerative production farms.
 This is an opportunity to learn about the role that soil biology plays in our gardens, and frankly, our entire lives.
 Regardless, I expect Iβll receive some angry comments just like when I implored people to stop using Miracle-Gro.
 Many people choose to be offended over these types of conversations that go against the conventional grain, pun intended.
 Iβm sticking to the science.